|

 estate-bottled,

 single-vineyard wines of the same name.
+And there's a new facility in

 The style of the wines is rather traditional and given the taste preferences